For crisis support call Lifeline on 13 11 14, MH Call 1300 642 255 or in an emergency call 000

-A number of community pharmacy services are funded by the Australian Government under the Fifth Community Pharmacy Agreement.
-Consumers, carers and their families affected by a mental illness may benefit from the following professional services:
+A number of community pharmacy services are funded by the Australian Government and people affected by a mental illness may benefit from these types of free support.